George IV Gurieli: Coup in Guria

 Back in his native principality, Giorgi Gurieli faced a coup engineered by his own mother, Elene, on whose instigation Dadiani, Abashidze, and the duke of Racha intervened with their troops to expel Giorgi and replace him with his younger brother, Kaikhosro III Gurieli, the unfrocked monk and Elene's favorite son.
 Giorgi fled to Akhlatsikhe under the protection of an Ottoman pasha.
 There he met his exiled predecessor as king of Imereti, Giorgi VII, who married Gurieli's sister Tamar.
 Akhaltsikhe's own power struggle deprived the two Giorgis of any meaningful support.
 Gurieli moved to Erzurum and, with the troops provided by the local pasha, quickly reconquered Guria, forcing his mother and brothers into exile.

 The leading nobles of Guria, such as Eristavi and Bezhan Nakashidze did not welcome Giorgi's comeback and invoked Bezhan Dadiani's military aid to put Gurieli into flight to Batumi.
 Dadiani looted Guria and left.
 Gurieli was able to resume his reign and made peace with Dadiani.
 He then moved against his estranged nobles, expelled Eristavi, and took away Giorgi Nakashidze's wife, a daughter of Dadiani, as his own mate with her father's consent.
 Giorgi Gurieli died in 1726.
 He was succeeded by his son, Mamia IV Gurieli.

 Family

 Giorgi Gurieli was married twice, first to Elene (Mariam), daughter of Prince Abashidze or, according to Cyril Toumanoff, of Giorgi Shervashidze, Eristavi of Guria.
-After the couple's divorce in 1717, Giorgi married Khvaramze, daughter of Bezhan Dadiani and former wife of Prince Giorgi Nakashidze.
-After Gurieli's death, Khvaramze married Shoshita III, Duke of Racha.
+After the couple's divorce in 1717, Giorgi married Princess Khvaramze Dadiani, daughter of Bezhan Dadiani and former wife of Prince Giorgi Nakashidze.
+After Gurieli's death, Khvaramze married Shoshita III Chkheidze, Duke of Racha.
 Giorgi had two sons: